 5 Best Protocols To Kick-start Your IV Therapy Practice

 If you also want to start your own IV therapy business but are uncertain about what protocols to use, then we got you covered.
 This article will tackle the top 5 IV protocols used by every well-established clinic and some studies that support their use.
 These protocols become especially important if you want to kick start your IV practice.
-But if you want a head start, watch our free masterclass on how to open one and overcome scope of practice limitations.
+But if you want a head start, watch our free training on how to open one and overcome scope of practice limitations.

-Myers cocktail
+Myers Cocktail

 “Myers’ cocktail” may be synonymous with IV micronutrient therapy (IVMT) to some since this infusion started it all.
 Dr. John Myers pioneered the use of IV vitamins and minerals to treat his patients with a variety of medical problems since the late 1950s.
 His patients, who have been taking IV therapy for decades, attest to its effectiveness and even seek it long after he died.
 Current knowledge caused modifications to enhance the original concoction made by Dr. Myers, but it remains the most popular IV protocol.